 - Identify early in the process those who would perform better in another role.

 To achieve these goals, we recommend a systematic approach.
-Specifically, developing the best lawyers requires several policies, systems, and guidelines that include:
+Specifically, developing the best lawyers requires law firms to incorporate several policies, systems, and guidelines that include:

 - Hiring criteria;